 The Lower Paleolithic lasted between 2.5 million-200,000 years ago (or at least according to one permutation), and it was when the Hominin ancestors of human beings, including Australopithecus, Homo habilis, Homo erectus and Homo ergaster, roamed most of the earth and began making the first stone tools.

-See the Guide to the Lower Paleolithic for sites and details.
+- See the Guide to the Lower Paleolithic for specific sites and more details.

 Middle Paleolithic (Middle Stone Age)